 In partnership with the National Disability Coordination Officer Program (NDCO), MHCT facilitates biannual meetings of the Mental Health In-Touch (MH In-Touch) network with the goal of supporting people living with a mental illness to access education, training and employment.
 MHCT welcomes participation from consumers and carers, advocacy groups, mental health service providers, education and training providers, employment agencies and other community stakeholders.

 Mental Health Week takes place annually in October to coincide with World Mental Health Day on the 10th of October.
 MHCT’s Communications Team are responsible for the promotion of Mental Health Week within Tasmania and oversees both the Mental Health Week steering committee and the annual small grants program for Mental Health Week activities and events, funded by DHHS.
 Grant applications are assessed by a panel on a merits basis to ensure a fair division of funds across the state.
 Click here for more information

-MHCT distributes a monthly newsletter via email that includes updates on our work and current issues within the sector.
-Subscription to the E-news is publicly available and full members of MHCT are also eligible to contribute content to the newsletter.
-Click here for more information
+MHCT distributes a monthly members only newsletter via email that includes updates on our work and current issues within the sector.
+You will be automatically subscribed to the E-News if you are a member and members of MHCT are also eligible to contribute content to the newsletter.

 MHCT works to develop sound, evidence-based and sustainable policy positions on issues that impact people living with mental illness and their carers.
 MHCT reaches out to its members regularly to request input on policy positions or submissions and welcomes feedback from its members at all times.
 Click here to view some of our recent submissions